amgxlabs/Azure-Web-Deployment/README.md

 # Azure Multi-Tier Web Deployment
 ### Overview

-This is my personal end-to-end documentation of delpoying a live Website on the Azure infastructure along with APIs and Database.
+This is my personal end-to-end documentation of delpoying a live Website on the Azure infrastructure along with APIs and Database.
 You can follow along this guide and build you own Website or Web-Server, as this documents includes screenshots of each step and detailed explanation on how things are working.

 **If you are preparing for AZ-104 or DP-900, I highly recommend you to read it because this project was part of my preperation for AZ-104.
 It covers various concepts of Azure.**